Laurence Robertson: Personal life

 Robertson is a practising Christian.
 In May 1989, Robertson married Susan Lees at All Saints Church in Farnworth.
-In 2002, he had an affair with Claire Parker, his constituency secretary, who was married.
-In 2005, Robertson and Lees divorced.

-In September 2011, details published by the Independent Parliamentary Standards Authority (IPSA) revealed that Robertson was spending up to £35,000 on his partner Anne Marie "Annie" Adams as his office manager and up to £30,000 on his estranged wife Susan Robertson as his senior secretary (at a combined cost to the taxpayer of £65,000).

-Under rules introduced by IPSA in 2010, Robertson would not be allowed to employ both women because MPs are limited to one 'connected' person or family member on their staff.
-However, because the arrangement was in place before the rule change it is allowed to continue.
+By 2011 he was estranged from his wife and with a new partner.

 On 7 February 2015, Robertson married Annie Adams, in St Mary Undercroft by the Chaplain to the Speaker of the House of Commons.
-The couple live in Tewkesbury and own a pair of award-winning Miniature Dachshunds named Sausage and Tiger.
+The couple live in Tewkesbury and own a pair of award-winning Miniature Dachshunds.

+In July 2024, Robertson and his wife founded Theoc Consultancy Ltd, a political consultancy company.